Vincent-the-gamer/static/README.md

 ## Live2D Models

-The Live2D models is for [live2d-widget](https://github.com/stevenjoezhang/live2d-widget) or [PPet](https://github.com/zenghongtu/PPet) use, you can import model by add model json links like:
+The Live2D models is for [live2d-widget](https://github.com/stevenjoezhang/live2d-widget) or [PPet](https://github.com/zenghongtu/PPet) use, you can import model by adding model json links like:

 `https://static.vince-g.xyz/live2d-models/moc/22/model.json`